Posted on May 8, 2015

 Sometimes there may be an issue with “bail.”
 Specifically, the prosecutor might allege additional charges and request a bail increase, or if you suffer from multiple convictions, the court may want to schedule a bail hearing to determine whether you present a flight risk or pose a danger to society.
 In that instance, a bail hearing will be scheduled a few days later and the court will render a reasonable bail amount or allow you to be released on your own recognizance.

-For more information or you suffer from an arrest, contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
+For more information or you suffer from an arrest, contact an experienced Orange County Criminal Defense Attorney at the Law Offices of John D. Rogers.
 Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.